bmsuisse/odbc2deltalake/README.md

 # ODBC 2 Deltalake

-This is a package that supports reading from ODBC and writing to a scd2 DeltaTable.
+This is a package that supports reading from ODBC or ADBC and writing to a scd2 DeltaTable.
 The delta table will always have the following "system" cols:

 - \_\_timestamp : The Date of the Load
 - \_\_is_deleted : True for a deletion of a record
 - \_\_is_full_load : True if it was a full load, meaning an implicit deletion of not delivered records

-Currently, this package is focused very much on Microsoft SQL Server.
+Currently, this package is focused very much on Microsoft SQL Server and on Postgres.
 But it should not be too hard to add support for other DB Systems.

-This packages handles delta's based on MS-SQL's "timestamp"/"rowversion" DataType or based on Temporal Tables.
+For MS-SQL, this packages handles delta's based on MS-SQL's [timestamp/rowversion](https://learn.microsoft.com/en-us/sql/t-sql/data-types/rowversion-transact-sql?view=sql-server-ver16) DataType or based on [Temporal Tables](https://learn.microsoft.com/en-us/sql/relational-databases/tables/temporal-tables?view=sql-server-ver17) by default.
+For Postgres it uses `xmin` column.
+You can also configure a custom "Delta" column using WriteConfig

 Other methods will be added later on.
 It does detect updates to records that happened differently, eg if a restore happened in the source.

 ## Usage